Particular/docs.particular.net/README.md

 ### Defining Snippets

 There is a some code located here https://github.com/Particular/docs.particular.net/tree/master/Snippets.
-All `.cs`, `.xml` and `.config` files in that directory are parsed for code snippets
+All `.cs`, `.xml`, `.sql` and `.config` files in that directory are parsed for code snippets

 #### Using comments